Quick Overview of Titles

 Canadian Kennel Club (CKC)

 Submit the PDF certificate you receive from us to CKC along with their fee.
-CKC recognizes our standard titles (NTD, ITD, ATD, ETD), Masters titles (NTD-M, ITD-M, ATD-M, ETD-M), Champion (TDCH), Grand Champion (TDGCH), and Register of Merit (TD-ROM) titles.
+CKC recognizes our standard titles (NTD, ITD, ATD, ETD), Masters titles (NTD-M, ITD-M, ATD-M, ETD-M, TDCH-M), Champion (TDCH), Grand Champion (TDGCH), and Register of Merit (TD-ROM) titles.

 American Kennel Club (AKC)